 The program is a minimum of 90 credits, with 60 credits of graduate-level coursework and 30 credits of dissertation research.

-A Plan of Work, developed with and approved by the Ph.D. advisor, is required for each student.
+An academic plan, developed with and approved by the Ph.D. advisor, is required for each student.
 Progress toward completion is reviewed annually.

 Coursework takes approximately two years for students who have completed core business courses prior to admission and three years for those who have no graduate business credits.

 Written and oral qualifying examinations are required at the end of coursework.
 A dissertation, based on the student’s original research, is also required.

 Assistantships, fellowships and scholarships are available to Ph.D. students.